lmtani/s-scitamineum-pipelines/README.md

 This workflow facilitates an iterative approach to assembly polishing by incorporating robust variant calling and consensus generation, followed by a comprehensive assessment of genome completeness.

+---

 ### ComparePublicAssemblies

-This WDL workflow automates the process of downloading multiple genome assemblies from NCBI by accession number, aligning them to a provided reference genome, and merging the resulting variant calls into a single cohort VCF.
+Automates the process of downloading multiple genome assemblies from NCBI by accession number, aligning them to a provided reference genome, and merging the resulting variant calls into a single cohort VCF.

 **Key steps:**